Omibuddy/Demonstrate_ETL/readme.md

 ## Dataset

-This project demonstrates an ETL (Extract, Transform, Load) pipeline using Python to process financial data from a public source.
+This project demonstrates an ETL (Extract, Transform, Load) pipeline using Python to process daily market data for 250 global companies.
-The dataset used is the Global Financial 250 dataset, containing financial information for 250 companies.
-The data includes company names, countries, industries, and financial metrics for the most recent 3 years of data, along with additional KPIs such as revenue, profit margins, and market capitalization.
+The raw input file is `financial_data_250.csv`, which contains company-level identifiers and OHLCV price history for the most recent 3 years, along with revenue and other KPIs.

-### KPIs

-Company Name,Ticker,Country,Industry,Year,Revenue,Revenue Unit,Date,Year_Price,Open,High,Low,Close,Volume,Adj Close

 ### Data Dictionary